top of page

 Sign.jpg

 The start of the Gawith family tobacco business and its association with Kendal starts with a man called Thomas Harrison, who will have been the Great-Great-Great-Great-Great Grandfather of Chris and Rachel.
 He became interested in the tobacco trade back in 1792 and he went to Glasgow, Scotland, to learn the trade, returning with some second hand mill machinery to grind tobacco.
-In 1805 he set up a tobacco manufacturer with a chemist called Thomas Brocklebank in Kendal.
-Following his death his son of the same name took over and in around 1830 the family bought the premises at Lowther Street as a family home and factory.
-He had two daughters and Jane married Samuel Gawith.
-Following her father's death, Jane and her family moved into Lowther Street to work in the family trade.
-When Mr Brocklebank died and Jane's sister Ann died, Samuel Gawith became the sole owner of the company.
+In 1805 he set up a tobacco manufacturer with a chemist called Thomas Brocklebank in Kendal – ‘'Harrison & Brocklebank tobacco manufacturers'’.

 The company was left to three trustees - Samuel Gawith (II), Henry Hoggarth, who was a friend of the senior Samuel Gawith and lived next door at number 29 Lowther Street and John Illingworth, who was a travelling sales representative for the company.
 In 1867, John Illingworth left to start his own tobacco firm, also in Kendal.

 In reality the business was run by Samuel Gawith (II) and his brother, John Edward.
 The younger Gawith brother, William Henry and Henry Hoggarth's son (Henry Jr) also started to work for the firm in around 1870 after leaving school.
-The Gawith family lived at number 27 Lowther Street and the Hoggarth's next door.
-The partnership thrived for over 10 years but in 1878, the two brothers decided to carve up the business and Samuel Gawith (II) took over the snuff mill at Meal Bank and the snuff machinery becoming a snuff manufacturer going on to build and found Kendal Brown House, with John Edward retaining the shop and tobacco business at Lowther Street.
+The Gawith family lived at number 27 Lowther Street and the Hoggarth's next door at number 29.
+The partnership thrived for over 10 years as ‘'Samuel and John Edward Gawith, Tobacco and Snuff manufacturers” but in 1878, the two brothers decided to carve up the business and Samuel Gawith (II) took over the snuff mill at Meal Bank and the snuff machinery becoming a snuff manufacturer going on to build and found Kendal Brown House, with John Edward retaining the shop and tobacco business at Lowther Street.

 John Edward at first concentrated on producing Twist tobacco but soon decided to also produce snuff, acquiring a mill just south of Kendal.
 But this business expansion proved too much and his went bankrupt several years later with the business goodwill, trademarks and recipes being bought back by Samuel Gawith (II).

-In the meantime, the youngest Gawith son had been working as an apprentice in the tobacco firm, as had his friend from next door, Henry Hoggarth junior.
-It is likely that following the split of the two older brothers, William Henry along with Henry Hoggarth jr continued to work for John Edward Gawith until the collapse of that business, as William lived at the Lowther Street premises with his older brother and Henry next door.
-But once Samuel Gawith (II) bought back the business side of the failed tobacco firm, the two men started to work for Samuel Gawith Company.
+In the meantime, the youngest Gawith son had been working as an apprentice in the tobacco firm, as had his friend from next door, Henry Hoggarth Junior.
+It is likely that following the split of the two older brothers, William Henry along with Henry Hoggarth Jr continued to work for John Edward Gawith until the collapse of that business, as William lived at the Lowther Street premises with his older brother and Henry next door.

 In 1923 the partnership was incorporated and became a limited liability company with Samuel Henry Gawith (IV) and Henry Hoggarth Jr being the two directors.
-Henry Hoggarth Jr had also married and had three sons and two of these, Charles and Frank, also started to work at the company.
+Henry Hoggarth Jr had also married and had three sons and two of these; Charles and Frank, also started to work at the company.
 In 1928 Henry Hoggarth Jr died and a few months later, Samuel Henry was appointed company chairman and managing director with both Charles and Frank Hoggarth also taking up roles as directors.

 In 1941 Geoffrey joined the RAF as a pilot and was honoured with the Dutch Flying Cross.
 After the war in 1946, he became a director of the firm.
 Frank Hoggarth also carried out war time military service.